casey977/crapder_engine/README.md

 # crapder_engine
-Freely host your own shitty dating app, we don't care as long as you don't eat our potato chips.
+Host your own shitty dating app, we don't care as long as you don't eat our potato chips.